The Dispute Resolution Review: Ireland

 Cases are usually heard by one judge and without a jury, except for defamation and civil assault claims.

-The High Court has increasingly assumed an active case management role,4 which will vary the above time frame.
-This has been influenced by the success of the Commercial Court, whose main objective is to hear complex commercial disputes as efficiently as possible, pursuant to Order 63A of the Rules of the Superior Courts (RSC).
+The High Court has increasingly assumed an active case management role,5 which will vary the above time frame.
+This has been influenced by the success of the Commercial Court, whose main objective is to hear complex commercial disputes as efficiently as possible, pursuant to Order 63A of the RSC.
 Parties must comply strictly with the time frames set down by the Commercial Court for the exchange of pleadings, witness statements, case summaries, submissions and agreed booklets of documents.
 Significant cost penalties are imposed on any party that does not comply with the prescribed time frames.
-On average it is taking 12 months from entry into the Commercial Court list to judgment.
-Therefore, depending on the urgency of the case and the number of issues to be dealt with, it is possible to have cases resolved very quickly.
+Pre the covid-19 crisis and the suspension of full court services, it was, on average, taking 12 to15 months from entry into the Commercial Court list to judgment.
+Therefore, depending on how quickly the backlog caused by the crisis can be addressed and also the urgency of the case and the number of issues to be dealt with, it is possible to have cases resolved very quickly.

 Injunctive relief is available from the High Court and parties may seek prohibitory or mandatory injunctions.
-The most common injunctive reliefs are quia timet (to prevent imminent irreparable harm occurring), Mareva injunctions (freezing orders) and Anton Piller orders (search of the other party's premises and the removal of certain identified material).
+The most common injunctive reliefs are Mareva injunctions (freezing orders), quia timet (to prevent imminent irreparable harm occurring) and Anton Piller orders (search of the other party's premises and the removal of certain identified material).

 iii Class actions